jitsi/handbook/docs/faq.md

 ## Can I mute and unmute other participants?

 If you are the moderator of a conference, you can mute everyone's microphone.
-You cannot unmute other people's microphones, and they can unmute their microphone at any time.
+You cannot unmute other people's microphones, and they can unmute their microphones at any time.

 You may want to set some "ground rules" for who can talk and when, just as with any physical meeting or classroom.

-If you would like to limit who can become a moderator, you need to set up your own instance of Jitsi and enable "secure domain".
+If you would like to limit who can become a moderator, you need to set up your instance of Jitsi and enable "secure domain".
 Please see [here](#4-enable-secure-domain-if-you-are-using-your-own-instance-of-jitsi) for more information.

 ## How can I protect my meetings with Jitsi?

 ### _1. Create a "strong" room name._

-Use a strong room name, which no-one else is likely to be using.
+Use a strong room name, that no one else is likely to be using.
 Use the name generator on the welcome page, or else generate your own "strong" name.

-For example, on macOS, in terminal, you can use `uuidgen` to generate a string of letters of numbers (e.g. B741B63E-C5E6-4D82-BAC4-048BE25D8CC7).
+For example, on macOS, in the terminal, you can use `uuidgen` to generate a string of letters of numbers (e.g. B741B63E-C5E6-4D82-BAC4-048BE25D8CC7).

 Your room name would be `meet.jit.si/B741B63E-C5E6-4D82-BAC4-048BE25D8CC7` on the hosted `meet.jit.si` platform.

-If you use "test" or "LucysMeeting" or "pilates" or similar, then it's highly likely that other users will have had the same idea.
+If you use "test" or "LucysMeeting" "pilates" or similar, then it's highly likely that other users will have had the same idea.

 ### _2. Use a different room name for each meeting / conference you have._